mongodb/stitch-js-sdk/packages/server/sdk/README.md

 ### Using the SDK

 #### Initialize the SDK

-1. When your app has started, run the following code to initialize the Stitch SDK, replacing `<your-client-app-id>` with your Stitch application's client app ID:
+When your app has started, use [Stitch.initializeDefaultAppClient](classes/stitch.html#initializedefaultappclient) to initialize the Stitch SDK.
+Replace `<your-client-app-id>` with your Stitch application's client app ID:

 ```javascript
 const { Stitch, AnonymousCredential } = require('mongodb-stitch-server-sdk');